aumpatel3113/SportCred-Web-App/doc/sprint0/process.md

 Some tools we used to organized our team include Google Drive and Docs to share documents.
 These documents include notes about our clients, rough notes about what needs to be accomplished, and an agenda for everyone to see what tasks need to be done by who, and when.
 This platform was especially useful, as it allowed for real time editting of the documents aross all users.
 To add on, Jira was used to organize User Stories by adding their importance and including a
-“Conditions of Satisfaction” section in their descriptions.
+“Criteria of Satisfaction” section in their descriptions.
 Jira is very useful, as it allows the team to easily view tasks, and mark them as completed by simply pushing their work onto GitHub, as the two software development platforms are linked.

 ## How We Made Decisions